-When your air conditioner is clean and working right, it’s expected you won’t be smelling anything odd.
-Peculiar air conditioner noises and strange smells are a hint that something is wrong.
-If your air conditioner is getting older or you haven’t had service done lately, they can be a clear sign you need professional air conditioning repair in Newark.
+When your air conditioner is spotless and working correctly, it’s expected you won’t be smelling anything odd.
+Unexpected air conditioner noises and strange smells are a clue that something is up.
+If your air conditioner is getting older or you haven’t had a tune-up done lately, they can be a clear sign you need professional air conditioning repair in Newark.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a positive sign.
-You may also observe your:
+If your air conditioner smells bad when turned on, specifically a chemical odor, it isn’t a great sign.
+You could also notice your:

 • Air conditioner smells like paint thinner